defenseunicorns/uds-bundle-software-factory-nutanix/docs/backup-restore.md

 At this point, the pods should restart with the new data.
 The pods can also be deleted and allowed to recreate.
 Data should be restored to the PV from the time of the backup.

+> [!WARNING]
-> NOTE - Unfortunately [according to the nutanix docs](https://portal.nutanix.com/page/documents/solutions/details?targetId=NVD-2177-Cloud-Native-6-5-OpenShift:application-backup-and-disaster-recovery.html#:~:text=As%20an%20alternative%20solution), NFS shares that are dynamically provisioned by the Nutanix Files CSI provisioner don't currently support the Kubernetes CSI Snapshot API -- meaning RWX volumes WILL NOT BE BACKED UP BY THIS PROCESS until an alternative solution like restic is in place.
+> Unfortunately [according to the nutanix docs](https://portal.nutanix.com/page/documents/solutions/details?targetId=NVD-2177-Cloud-Native-6-5-OpenShift:application-backup-and-disaster-recovery.html#:~:text=As%20an%20alternative%20solution), NFS shares that are dynamically provisioned by the Nutanix Files CSI provisioner don't currently support the Kubernetes CSI Snapshot API -- meaning RWX volumes WILL NOT BE BACKED UP BY THIS PROCESS until an alternative solution like restic is in place.

 ## Gitlab
 Gitlab has its own utility to perform the backup and restore functionality.
 More details on how to use it shown are below.